MechanicalRock/mechanicalrock.github.io/_posts/2023-10-08-amazon_bedrock_part2.markdown

 Take a look at the cool diagram below!
 It shows you exactly how our app works at every step:

-- The user, starts by giving us an idea for a story or what the story should be about.
+- The user starts by giving us an idea for a story or what the story should be about.

 - When user clicks on "Generate Story," the web app send a request to foundation model to create the story, and then it returns the generated story.

-- Now, here's where it gets interesting. user can either generate another story with the same topic or change the topic and get a new one.
+- Now, here's where it gets interesting.
+The user can either generate another story with the same topic or change the topic and get a new one.
 Plus, they can even add illustrations to the story!
 In this app, I've configured the FM model to generate an image for each paragraph.
 These images are stored in an S3 bucket, and the UI shows them to user once it gets back the S3 presigned URLs.

 For all the nitty-gritty details, just check out the solution architecture diagram.
 It's like a map that guides you through the app's awesomeness.